mddazure/azure-vwan-microhack/README.md

 A key take away from this scenario is that each hub runs its own routing instance and contains its own routing tables.

-Although tables may be called the same across Hubs, Default for example, it is important to realize that these are independent and there is no "global" routing table spanning the entire VWAN.
+Although routing tables may be called the same across Hubs, Default for example, it is important to realize that these are independent and there is no "global" routing table spanning the entire VWAN.
+Labels are used to group routing tables, serving as Propagation targets across hubs.

 At the end of this scenario, your lab looks like this: